Remote Court Hearing Instruction Video

 Minnesota Judicial Branch COVID-19 Orders and Information »

 Court Adminstraition Office Access

-- The Virginia Courthouse is open to those who need to access the court administration customer service office.
-Entry to the building is through the 2nd Street South door*.
+- Entry to the building is through the 2nd Street South door*.

 Street South Door is not an ADA accessible door.
 A phone number will be placed at the ADA accessible door for those with ADA access needs.

 - A public access to court records computer is available.